-Workers must comply with all statutory reporting requirements which may involve making a report to the Department of Child Safety and/or the Queensland Police Service.
+Workers must comply with all statutory reporting requirements which may involve making a report to the Department of Child Safety, the Queensland Police Service or the Queensland Family and Child Commission (Reportable Conduct Scheme).
 The relevant authority will decide the appropriate course of action.
 Reports must be accurate and as comprehensive as possible.